 How to approach RC questions

-One of the curious things that applies to most aspirants on all tests be it CAT, GMAT, GRE or any other test, is that very few people have a strategy or approach towards solving an RC question correctly.
+One of the curious things that apply to most aspirants on all tests be it CAT, GMAT, GRE or any other test, is that very few people have a strategy or approach towards solving an RC question correctly.

 - Ask them how do you solve a CR question and pat comes the reply — LOGIC